kumahq/kuma-website/app/_src/policies/meshcircuitbreaker.md

 In split mode (`outlierDetection.splitExternalLocalOriginErrors` is true), locally originated errors and externally originated (transaction) errors are counted and treated separately.

-- **`minimumHosts`** - The number of hosts in a cluster that must have enough request volume to detect success rate outliers.
-If the number of hosts is less than this setting, outlier detection via success rate statistics is not performed for any host in the cluster.
+- **`minimumHosts`** - The number of hosts in an Envoy Cluster that must have enough request volume to detect success rate outliers.
+If the number of hosts is less than this setting, outlier detection via success rate statistics is not performed for any host in the Cluster.
 - **`requestVolume`** - The minimum number of total requests that must be collected in one interval (as defined by the interval duration configured in outlierDetection section) to include this host in success rate based outlier detection.
 If the volume is lower than this setting, outlier detection via success rate statistics is not performed